white-pub/Plant-Specimen-Text-Extractor/FolderLocation.md

     - If you know what the object is, mark as **'unscannable object_name'** like **'unscannable pine cones'**

 - Other stuff to mark and in what format:
-    - If a folder or drawer is already marked by biology people, mention that. format example: **A03: marked as "Duplicated"**
+    - If a folder or drawer is already marked by biology people, mention that.<br>
+        format example: **A03: marked as "Duplicated"**
     - If a drawer has some scannable stuff and some unscannable items, mention that and mark it as folder 0 format example 1: **A02_0: unscannable box** will let others know that A02 has unscannable box<br>